mrtazz/unwiredcouch.com/content/about.md

 Hi!
 I'm Daniel!

 I'm an infrastructure engineer at GitHub.
-When I'm not working on infrastructure, I'm usually having coffee, draw, play basketball or watch TV shows.
+When I'm not working on infrastructure, I'm usually having coffee, draw, read, play videogames or watch TV shows.

 I write about a lot of things on this blog, but it doesn't and has never represented the opinion of any of my employers.